csound-flossmanual/csound-floss/book/12-g-csound-in-html-and-javascript.md

 function is called whenever the user changes the value of the slider.

-For ease of understanding, a naming convention is used here, with &nbsp;_sliderC_ being the basic name and other names of objects associated with this slider taking names built up by adding prefixes or suffixes to this basic name.
+For ease of understanding, a naming convention is used here, with _sliderC_ being the basic name and other names of objects associated with this slider taking names built up by adding prefixes or suffixes to this basic name.